viliam34/CNN-Fear-and-Greed-Index/README.md

 # CNN-Fear and Greed Index - Scraping,processing and recreating from scratch!
-Repository for projects associated with CNN Fear and Greed index
+In this repository, I will focus on scraping CNN's Fear and Greed index,recreating index from scratch(also with visuals!) and applying Data analysis to the available data.